Uniforms of the German Army (1935–1945): M40

 A new design of field trousers was introduced in 1942, replacing the old World War I style straight legged "Langhosen".
-These were based on the gebirgsjäger model of trousers, designed to be worn with low boots and gaiters, which began replacing Jackboots in 1941.
+These were based on the gebirgsjäger model of trousers, designed to be worn with low boots and gaiters, which began replacing jackboots in 1941.
 New features included tapered ankles, reinforced seat, and a straight-cut waist, which included belt loops and two tabs for optional suspender use, as opposed to the fishtail design of the m36 model.
 HBT models often were straight legged, and featured a tab and buttons to taper the ankles, for optional use without gaiters.

 M43

 In the late war, lower quality, often recycled material was being used for uniforms.
-The m43 trousers saw extra fly buttons being added to accommodate a reinforced waistband, all other features remained virtually the same.
+The M43 trousers saw extra fly buttons being added to accommodate a reinforced waistband, all other features remained virtually the same.

 Field caps

 Side cap (Feldmütze) M34/M38/M42

-The original soft cover for the Heer, introduced in 1934, was a folding garrison or envelope cap in feldgrau wool, similar to that worn by American, Soviet and RAF personnel but with a "scoop" in the front; the Schiffchen ("little ship") was popular, convenient, and worn throughout the war.
+The original soft headdress for the Heer, introduced in 1934, was a folding garrison or envelope cap in feldgrau wool, similar to that worn by American, Soviet and RAF personnel but with a "scoop" in the front; the Schiffchen ("little ship") was popular, convenient, and worn throughout the war.
 Variants in black wool and olive cotton were issued with the Panzer and tropical uniforms.
 Insignia consisted of an embroidered national emblem (Wehrmachtsadler) and red-white-black cockade, and (until 1942) an inverted chevron (soutache) in Waffenfarbe.
 Officers' caps (M38) were piped in silver or aluminum (gold for generals).
 A variant appeared in 1942 with a two-part "fold" intended to serve as ear flaps in cold weather, secured by two front buttons: this was rapidly overtaken by the M43 field cap.